 Our Board Members

-Miranda Siklenka, Secretary
+Miranda Siklenka, Chair

 Miranda works as a teacher in Hamilton.
 She has a B.A. and M.A. in Classics with research specialization in archaeology.